 The Flow of History is a history education network for Vermont and New Hampshire communities along the Connecticut River Watershed.
-Now in its 12th year, Flow of History has been offering professional development to teachers through study groups, book discussions, primary source workshops, and summer institutes.
+Flow of History offers professional development to teachers through study groups, book discussions, primary source workshops, and summer institutes.
 Since 2001, we have provided programming each year to over 50 teachers from Vermont and New Hampshire districts including, including Dresden/SAU70, Claremont Unified School District/SAU6, Windham Southeast Supervisory Union, and the Barre Supervisory Union.

 Flow of History’s mission is to deepen engagement in the natural and cultural history of the Connecticut River watershed in Vermont and New Hampshire through educator professional development and community-based educational activities.